inbravo/aws-feature-set/README.md

 	  - **SMS** : Server migration services : Migrate existing VM on premise to the Cloud
   - **Analytics**
       - **Athena** : Allow SQL queries on S3.
 Run queries on csv files in S3 buckets
-      - **EMR** : Elastic Map Reduce - process large amounts of data.
-Based on Hadoop, Apache Spark.
-Log Analytics etc.
+      - **EMR** : Elastic Map Reduce : Process large amounts of data.
+Based on Hadoop, Apache Spark etc
       - **Cloud Search** : Managed services provided by AWS
       - **Elastic Search** : Search service which uses the Elastic product
       - **Kinesis** : Streaming and analysis real time data.
 Used for collating large amounts of data streamed from multiple sources